astronomer/astronomer-cosmos/SECURITY.rst

 * Any other codebase, including Astronomer products
 * Astronomer.io website
 * Dependencies used in Astronomer Cosmos
-* Astronomer Cosmos when modified or run in a configuration not intended
+* Astronomer Cosmos when modified or run using a not intended configuration
 * Other systems integrated with or CSP systems hosting the deployment
 * Cookie transfers between browsers